Nice3point/RevitExtensions/Readme.md

 double(-25.222).ToFraction(4) => 25’-2 3/4〞
 ```

-The **FromFraction()** method converts the textual representation of the Imperial system number to number
+The **FromFraction()** method converts the textual representation of the Imperial system number to number.

 ```c#
 string("").FromFraction() => double(0)